AdityaLab/MM4TSA/README.md

 hliu763@gatech.edu
 ## Acknowledgement

-This library is constructed based on the following repos:
+We refer to the following repos:

 https://github.com/ForestsKing/Awesome-Multimodal-Time-Series